 The researcher said in a normal voice to the group, “What is it with you undergrads at this university?
 You always arrive late; you’re not professional…” The students were then given cognitive tasks.
-Their performance on these mental activities were compared to the control group which had not been subjected to the rude comment.
+Their performance on these mental activities was compared to the control group which had not been subjected to the rude comment.
 Students who had been treated with the single rude comment performed significantly worse on tasks requiring thinking and creativity.

 There are a couple of interesting points from this research.